CtrlK

 Actionability

-Every action has a concrete, copy-paste-ready JSON payload with realistic field values.
-The inputs section clearly specifies what needs to be collected and where to find the values (e.g., message context lines).
+Every action has a complete, copy-paste-ready JSON payload with realistic field values.
+The inputs section clearly specifies what to collect and where to find the values (e.g., message context lines).
+This is fully executable guidance.

 3 / 3